-The Board has affirmatively determined that Directors Bie, Culver, Cunningham, Farrow, Garcia-Thomas, Green, Lane, Payne, Stanek, and Tellock are independent.
-Directors Klappa and Lauber are not independent due to their employment with the Company as previously described on page P-12.
+The Board has affirmatively determined that Directors Baxter, Bie, Culver, Cunningham, Farrow, Garcia-Thomas, Green, Lane, Lange, Payne, Stanek, and Tellock are independent.
+Directors Klappa and Lauber are not independent for the reasons previously described on page P-12.
+Director Culver reached retirement age in 2024 and will complete his service on the board in May 2025.